siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

 7. The easiest way to compute the average is to combine the output of the two commands `count-by-code` and `sum-bytes-by-code`.
 The average is simply the sum divided by count.
     * Complete `TODO 7b`, it is the same as `TODO 6b`
     * Complete `TODO 7c`, it is the same as `TODO 5b`
 8. Bonus (+3 points): The drawback of the above method is that it will need to scan the input twice to count each function, sum and count.
 It is possible to compute both functions in one scan over the input and without caching any intermediate RDDs.
 Complete this part to get three bonus points on this lab.
 Explain your method in the README file and add the code snippet that performs this task.
 Mark your answer with (B).
 Hint, check the [aggregateByKey](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/rdd/PairRDDFunctions.html#aggregateByKey[U](zeroValue:U)(seqOp:(U,V)=>U,combOp:(U,U)=>U)(implicitevidence$3:scala.reflect.ClassTag[U]):org.apache.spark.rdd.RDD[(K,U)]) function.
+This [stack overflow question](https://stackoverflow.com/questions/40087483/spark-average-of-values-instead-of-sum-in-reducebykey-using-scala) may also be helpful.
     * *Optional*: Complete `TODO 7d`

     The following template may be used